Cirith Ungol (band): Reunion

+Artistry

 Name

 The band took their name from the mountain pass Cirith Ungol in J. R. R. Tolkien's fantasy novel The Lord of the Rings.
 The name is Elvish and means "Pass of the Spider".
 While the place in Tolkien's book is pronounced "kirith ungol", the band pronounced it "sirith ungol".
 The band said:

 Album cover art

 Each studio album's cover art is taken from the cover of a DAW Books edition of a book in Michael Moorcock's Elric of Melniboné saga; the art is by Michael Whelan.